flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 For app developers' and 'For plugin authors' sections.
 Keep these in sync! -->

 <details>
-  <summary>How to manually add Swift Package Manager integration to iOS project if Flutter CLI fails to automatically migrate</summary>
+  <summary>How to manually add Swift Package Manager integration to iOS project if Flutter CLI fails to migrate automatically</summary>

-### How to manually add Swift Package Manager integration to iOS project if Flutter CLI fails to automatically migrate
+### How to manually add Swift Package Manager integration to iOS project if Flutter CLI fails to migrate automatically

 Please [file a bug](https://github.com/flutter/flutter/issues/new?template=1_activation.yml) before manually migrating to help the Flutter team improve the automatic migration.
 Please include the error message you received and consider including a copy of the of the following files in your bug report:
 * ios/Runner.xcodeproj/project.pbxproj